This means that you have been accepted for this course.

 When does the academic year start?

-Teaching for students starting in 2012 will begin on Monday 24 September for all courses, except Theology/Divinity and some of the Foundation Degrees available at the Regional Colleges.
+Teaching for students starting in 2015 will begin on Monday 28 September for all courses, except Nursing/Midwifery, Theology/Divinity and some of the Foundation Degrees available at the Regional Colleges.
 If you have been accepted to one of these courses you should contact the college you propose to study at regarding their starting date.

 Welcome Week is a compulsory part of your timetable and all students are expected to attend.
 There are three elements to the week:

-Welcome Week is a compulsory part of your timetable and all students are expected to attend so please ensure that you are available for Welcome Week.
+Welcome Week (21-25 September) is a compulsory part of your timetable and all students are required to attend, so please ensure that you are available for Welcome Week.
+During this week, some Schools will start their lecture programmes or run courses, which it is essential for students to undertake.

 Your School (which is the name the University gives to your academic department) is responsible for your degree programme.
-Each School organises an induction programme with activities to help you get to know other students, meet some of the staff from your School, and be introduced to the course and the facilities of the University.
-As part of your School induction programme, you will meet your personal tutor (adviser) and other academic members of staff who will assist you with course selection.
-Details of the programme and appointments with academic staff will be sent to your Queen’s email address (details on how to access your Queen’s email account will be sent in your Welcome Guide).
+Each School organises an induction programme with activities to help you get to know other students on your course, introduce you to some of the staff from your School, and learn more about your course and the facilities of the University.
+As part of your School induction programme, you will meet your personal tutor (adviser) and other academic members of staff who will assist you with module selection.
+Details of the programme and appointments with academic staff will be sent to your Queen’s email address (details on how to access your Queen’s email account will be included in your Welcome Guide – as mentioned above).

-Full details will be available on the Welcome Week website at www.qub.ac.uk/welcome.
+Full details (including links to our Facebook pages) will be available on the Welcome Week website at www.qub.ac.uk/welcome.
 Please make sure you visit the website and check your Queen’s email regularly to stay in touch with what’s on.

 It is not until you have completed the full registration process that you will be a fully enrolled student of Queen’s and entitled to use the wide range of services and facilities.